-Thus, given the much stronger wisdom dimension seen in the experience of the persons of Shinjin, we believe that as an English translation for Shinjin a greater consideration should be given to "true realization" or its cognate such as "true awakening."
-In the end, no one translation would fully be satisfactory, but, at the least, "true realization" deserves an equal place on par with "true entrusting."
-14
+Thus, given the much stronger wisdom dimension evident in the experience of the persons of Shinjin as compared to traditional portrayal, we believe that as an English translation for Shinjin greater consideration should be given to "true realization" or its cognate such as "true awakening."
+In the end, no one translation would be completely satisfactory, which is one of the reasons why the Hongwanji team left it untranslated.11 Nevertheless, at the least, "true realization" deserves an equal place on par with "true entrusting."12

-Moreover, as an English term, "realization" conveys a sense of fulfillment on the part of the seeker to experience deeper levels of reality and of oneself.
+Moreover, as an English term, "realization" conveys a sense of fulfillment on the part of the seeker to experience deeper levels of reality as well as of oneself.
 This can be seen in the frequent usage of the word, "self-realization" in the field of psychology and in everyday usage.
 Further, its verb form, "to realize," conveys a greater sense of active and dynamic qualities than, "to entrust."
-And it, more than "entrusting," challenges the stereotype of Shin Buddhism, where its followers "simply rely and surrender to the power of Amida Buddha."
+Further, "realization" more than "entrusting" challenges the stereotype of Shin Buddhism, discussed at the outset, where its followers "simply rely and surrender to the power of Amida Buddha."